Understanding the role and powers of the DEM

 Directly elected Mayor and Limerick City and County Council

-- The Mayor will receive additional funding from central government to put their programme into action.
-Furthermore, they will be responsible for proposing Limerick City and County Council's annual budget to councillors, who will vote on this budget.
+- The Mayor has received additional funding (often referred to as the Mayoral Fund) from central government to put their programme into action.
+Furthermore, he is responsible for proposing Limerick City and County Council's annual budget to councillors, who will vote on this budget.

-- The Mayor will not just be accountable to the public at election time – while in office, their performance will also be scrutinised by councillors at the council's plenary meetings.
-Councillors are entitled to study and question mayoral reports and participate in mayor's questions.
+- The Mayor will not just be accountable to the public at election time – while in office, his performance will also be scrutinised by councillors at the council's plenary meetings.
+Councillors are entitled to study and question mayoral reports and participate in Mayor's questions.

 3. Entities supporting the directly elected Mayor

-- The creation of the new position of directly elected Mayor will be a departure from the current two-pillar structure of local government in Limerick City and County Council.
-It represents a move to a three-pillar structure composed of:
+- The creation of the new position of directly elected Mayor was a departure from the prior structure of local government in Limerick City and County Council.
+Now there are three principal players namely:

 - A Director General – formerly the Chief Executive